galperins4/PythAces/README.md

 After the repository has been cloned you need to open the `config.json` / `coin.json` and change it to your liking.
 Once this has been done execute the pm2 command `pm2 start apps.json`to start the script.

 As the script leverages @FaustBrians ARK python client as well as database retreival and storage classes, python 3.6+ is required.
-In addition it is required  to run this alongside an ark/kapu elay node given the DB interaction and little reliance on the API.
+In addition a relay node of the channel coin is required.

 ## Available Configuration Options (config.json)
 - channel: dpos channel for inbound transactions (currently support ark/dark, kapu/dkapu, persona-t)